scikit-hep/awkward/docs/user-guide/how-to-create-constructors.md

 ak.Array(layout)
 ```

-Because of its flexibility, most operations that output potentially missing values use an IndexedOptionArray. {func}`ak.packed` and conversions to/from Arrow or Parquet convert it back into a more compact type.
+Because of its flexibility, most operations that output potentially missing values use an IndexedOptionArray. {func}`ak.to_packed` and conversions to/from Arrow or Parquet convert it back into a more compact type.

 +++